Mindfulness Practices with Allison Ulan

 Allison Ulan – ERYT-500, YACEP, B.F.A.

-Her methodology is a systematic approach to yoga as both a physical health practice and a mindfulness meditation system.
-Her classes are practices of embodiment through precise alignment and breath exercises so each student can access ease, freedom and joy.
-She specializes in Yoga for Back Care, Yoga to support recovery from injury, Mindfulness-based practices for optimal performance for Artists & Athletes and Vipassana Meditation.
-Time spent on the practice mat with Allison, as a guide, is time for individual growth and discovery.
-Her classes offer pathways to know the language of the body and work with the complexities of the mind & heart.
+My methodology is a systematic approach to yoga as both a physical health practice and a mindfulness meditation system.
+My yoga classes present the principles of integrated alignment and breath work so each student can access ease, freedom and joy in their bodies.
+I specialise in Yoga for Back Care, Yoga to support recovery from injury & addiction and Mindfulness-based practices for optimal performance.
+My Vipassana meditation courses continue the journey of self care through presenting the progressive learning of the nature of awareness through creativity, concentration and compassionate action.
+A student shared with me years ago that “time spent on the practice mat with Allison, as a guide, is time for individual growth and discovery.
+Her classes offer pathways to know the language of the body and navigate with the complexities of the mind-heart.”

 Allison’s journey started because of a severe car accident.
 In 1986, when returning from work, a drunk driver hit her.
 The accident left her with a cracked jaw, hip damage and severe chronic pain.
 Doctors said there was nothing they could do for her.
 At the time, she was a professional dancer in Ballet North Dance Company.
 Determined to continue her dance career, she persevered in finding methods to heal, live pain free and continue doing what she loved.